 In The Netherlands ne of the greatest things to do is to walk and see the houses how are built.
 I recommend the Anna Frank Huis museum.
 You can check trips to visit great places too.

 A place I recommend to visit is Utrecht, you can arrive by train from Amsterdam Centraal.
-You'll see that the train is on time always. about 7 years ago
+You'll see that the train is on time always. over 7 years ago

 cities to visit: